garrandall/popular-music-data/tracks/feel-it-still-portugal--the-man.md

 Am I coming out of left field?

-Ooh woo, I'm a rebel just for kicks, now
+Ohwoo, I'm a rebel just for kicks, now
 I been feeling it since 1966, now
 Might've had your fill, but you feel it still
-Ooh woo, I'm a rebel just for kicks, now
+Ohwoo, I'm a rebel just for kicks, now
 Let me kick it like it's 1986, now
 Might be over now, but I feel it still

 We could fight a war for peace
-(Ooh woo, I'm a rebel just for kicks, now)
+(Ohwoo, I'm a rebel just for kicks, now)
 Give in to that easy living
 Goodbye to my hopes and dreams
 Start flipping for my enemies
 We could wait until the walls come down
-(Ooh woo, I'm a rebel just for kicks, now)
+(Ohwoo, I'm a rebel just for kicks, now)
 It's time to give a little to the kids in the middle But, oh until it falls won't bother me